 Preamble: Finnish social work education seeks to prepare students for employment within communities and human and welfare services across Finland, Europe and internationally.
 Essential knowledge for achieving this aim involves an understanding of the global context of professional practice (Sosnet 2006; IFSW & IASSW, 2020).
-The reality that people’s lives increasingly transcend national boundaries and that global events shape local realities, has led to the recognition that the scope of social work is essentially global.
+The reality is that people’s lives increasingly transcend national boundaries and global events shape local realities.
 Social work structures, problems and interventions are no longer located and contained within local and national boundaries.
-Theorist such as Dominelli (2004), Ife (2010) and Akimoto (2008) have outlined the consequences of globalization, including mass migration, superdiversity, universal human rights, growing poverty and inequality, issues of environmental sustainability, digital transformation, disaster and crisis preparedness, indigenous rights, and transnationalism, on the profession of social work.
-These issues are explored through emerging global perspectives in social work (i.e. structuralism, transnationalism, multiculturalism, decolonisation, and comparative analysis).
+Theorist such as Dominelli (2004), Ife (2010) and Akimoto (2008) have outlined the consequences of globalization on local contexts, including mass migration, superdiversity, universal human rights, growing poverty and inequality, issues of environmental sustainability, digital transformation, disaster and crisis preparedness, indigenous rights, and transnationalism, on the profession of social work.
+These issues are explored through emerging global perspectives in social work (i.e. structuralism, post humanism, transnationalism, multiculturalism, decolonisation, and comparative analysis).

 Target group: Finnish Master and PhD level social work students and Erasmus students registered through Sosnet or the University of Eastern Finland.

-Learning objectives/outcomes: The aim of the course is to provide students with an in-depth understanding of the impact of global perspectives for local social work practice, a basic competency in social work professional education.
+Learning objectives/outcomes: The aim of the course is to provide students with an in-depth understanding of the impact of global perspectives for local social work practice, which is a basic competency in international social work professional education.

 On completion of the course students will gain:

-• knowledge of sustainable development goals and opportunities for transnational practice
+•knowledge of sustainable development goals (SDG) and opportunities for transnational practice

-• understanding of mass migration and superdiversity and the implications of critical multicultural practice and policy
+•understanding of mass migration and superdiversity and the implications for critical intercultural practice and policy

 Course structure: The course is delivered nationally, acronymous and synchronously through Digicampus.
 The 7 submodules involve online pre-recorded lectures, recommended readings, discussion exercises, and a final Seminar (webinar).
-Weekly informal webinars are offered as an optional resource to assist students navigate module material and resources.
-Students will be expected work in online groups to complete a comparative analyses, the results of which will be present at a compulsory Course Webinar.
+Weekly tutorial via webinars assist students navigate module material and resources.
+Students will be expected work in online groups to complete a comparative analysis, the results of which will be present at a compulsory Course Webinar.

 Assignment description: To complete this course students will be required to complete and pass the following tasks.

-Learning Task 1 (30%): Compile an Individual Learning Portfolio based on weekly activities (Weeks 1 to 6).
+Learning Task 1 (30%): (Weeks 1 to 6).
 After viewing the weekly presentations and prescribed readings, students are required to contribute to an online discussion forum, posting and commenting on other students’ responses to reflective questions or critical case studies provided.
 (Grade pass/fail).